The Comeback Kids

 Gertrude frowned.
 "So how did you escape your rut?
 Or did you escape?"

-Plus there was one other guy.
+Plus there was some other guy who helped a little.
 Hmm.
 Can't remember his name.
 Oh yeah.
 Him.

 Rocky as Wild and Crazy Guy